 350. Junior Recital.
-Credit 1 hour.
-Prerequisites: Junior standing and permission of the instructor.
+No Credit.
+Graded Pass/Fail.
+Prerequisites: Junior standing and permission of the Department Head.
 Preparation and performance of a recital, approximately 30 minutes in length.
+May be repeated.

 450. Senior Recital.
 Credit 1 hour.
 Prerequisite: Senior standing, advanced technical proficiency, musical maturity, and approval of instructor.
 The preparation and performance of a recital, approximately one hour in length.
+May be repeated for credit.

 523, 533, 543, 553, 563, 573.
 Applied Music.
 Credit 3 hours.
 One hour or two half-hour lessons each week, with a minimum of ten hours practice per week.
 The student is required to appear before an examining board at the end of each semester.
+May be repeated for credit.